Merry Christmas! Buy One Get One Free Code: GSBOGO

 What is PD?

 PD stands for Pupillary Distance, which is the measurement from the center of one pupil to the center of the other.
 Your PD is an important factor and tells you where you look through the lens of your glasses and should be as accurate as possible.
 For people with strong prescriptions, this is especially important.
 You can normally find your PD on your prescription.
-Generally speaking, the PD numbers for adults stays the same.
+Generally speaking, the PD numbers for adults stay the same.
 The average pupillary distance range for men is 64mm while the average PD for women is 62mm.
 For kids, the average PD is about 43-58 mm.

 What does PD mean for glasses: